Fires are dangerous. They can badly damage your home or harm you.

 We test electrical equipment that we provide to make sure it is safe but it is important you know about the dangers of electricity.

-If a wire or plug looks damaged then do not use it.
+If an electrical appliance, wire, plug or socket looks damaged then do not use it.
+Please report it to us immediately on 03333 204555.

 If there are scorch marks around a plug on the wall then do not plug anything into it.